Progol

 Progol is an implementation of inductive logic programming that combines inverse entailment with general-to-specific search through a refinement graph.

-It was developed by Stephen Muggleton.
+Features

-Inverse entailment is used with mode declarations to derive the most-specific clause within the mode language which entails a given example.
+Inverse entailment is used with mode declarations to derive the bottom clause, the most-specific clause within the mode language which subsume a given example.
 This clause is used to guide a refinement-graph search.

-Unlike the searches of Ehud Shapiro's model inference system (MIS) and J. Ross Quinlan's FOIL, Progol's search is efficient and has a provable guarantee of returning a solution having the maximum compression in the search-space.
+Unlike the searches of Ehud Shapiro's model inference system (MIS) and J. Ross Quinlan's FOIL, Progol's search has a provable guarantee of returning a solution having the maximum compression in the search-space.
 To do so it performs an admissible A*-like search, guided by compression, over clauses which subsume the most specific clause.

 Progol deals with noisy data by using a compression measure to trade off the description of errors against the hypothesis description length.
 Progol allows arbitrary Prolog programs as background knowledge and arbitrary definite clauses as examples.

-Despite this, benchmarking shows that the efficiency of Progol compares favourably with FOIL.
+History

+Progol was introduced by Stephen Muggleton in 1995.
+In 1996, it was used by Ashwin Srinivasan, Muggleton, Michael Sternberg and Ross King to predict the mutagenic activity in nitroaromatic compounds.
+This was considered a landmark application for inductive logic programming, as a general purpose inductive learner had discovered results that were both novel and meaningful to domain experts.

+Progol proved very influential in the field, and the widely-used inductive logic programming system Aleph builds directly on Progol.